allschu/DaprAspireWithToken/ReadMe.md

     cancellationToken);
 ```

-## ??
-Use Cases

-This example demonstrates:

-- **Microservices Architecture**: Separation of concerns between web UI and API
-- **Secure Communication**: Token-based authentication between services
-- **Service Mesh**: Dapr sidecar pattern for cross-cutting concerns
-- **Cloud-Native Development**: .NET Aspire for local development and orchestration

-## ??
-Security Notes
+## Security Notes

-?? **Important**: The tokens used in this example are for demonstration purposes only.
+**Important**: The tokens used in this example are for demonstration purposes only.
 In production environments:

 - Use secure, randomly generated tokens
 - Store tokens in secure configuration (Azure Key Vault, etc.)
 - Implement token rotation policies
 - Use different tokens for different environments

-## ??
-Learn More
+## SOURCES & REFERENCES

 - [.NET Aspire Documentation](https://learn.microsoft.com/en-us/dotnet/aspire/)
 - [Dapr Documentation](https://docs.dapr.io/)